SAKryukov/vscode-tesseract-act/README.md

 <img alt="Logo" src="images/logo.webp" width="84"/>

-This package is the Visual Studio Code *extension*, a convenient UI wrapper for Tesseract OCR.
-It performs Optical Character Recognition of data presented in an image file and opens the recognized result in a text editor.
+This package is the Visual Studio Code *extension*, a convenient UI wrapper for Tesseract OCR &mdash; in the VSCode style.
+It performs Optical Character Recognition of data found in an image file and opens the recognition result in a text editor.

 ## Settings: